DavidVendrami/Vendrami_etal._Nacella_CGP/README.md

 Workflow_bioinformatics.txt describes the entire workflow to go from the raw sequencing reads to clean and filtered plink files which are used as input for the majority of the analyses,

-the four SLIM_simulation text files describe how to run the SLiM simulations using the .slim files present in the four SLiM folders sa input.
+the four SLIM_simulation text files describe how to run the SLiM simulations using the .slim files present in the four SLiM folders as input.